ubuntu/WSL/docs/guides/autoinstall.md

 ![image](assets/autoinstall-screenshot-2.png)

 That’s it.
-Although rather limited, the Ubuntu WSL auto-install feature has the potential to unlock many interesting use cases, such as allowing standardized deployments of WSL instances or installing packages via early and late commands.
+Although rather limited, the Ubuntu WSL auto-install feature has the potential to unlock many interesting use cases, such as allowing standardised deployments of WSL instances or installing packages via early and late commands.

 ## Ubuntu WSL autoinstall reference

 ### Overall format

 The autoinstall file is YAML.
 At the top level, it must be a mapping containing the keys described in this document.
-Unrecognized keys are ignored.
+Unrecognised keys are ignored.

 ### Command lists
 Several config keys are lists of commands to be executed.
 Each command can be a string (in which case it is executed via “sh -c”) or a list, in which case it is executed directly.
 Any command exiting with a non-zero return code is considered an error and aborts the install (except for `error-commands`, where it is ignored).